 Special event planning is a massive undertaking.
-There is a laundry list of unique requirements & components that must come together in order for the event to be considered successful.
-But one of the most important aspects of any large scale event is contracting with a security guard company that understands the nuances of event security.
+There are a laundry list of unique requirements & components that must come together in order for any event to be considered successful.
+But one of the most important aspects of any large scale event is contracting with a guard company that understands the nuances of event security.

-With an influx of major event tragedies over the past few years, like the Boston Marathon Bombing and the Manchester Arena Suicide Bombing, it is critical that event management secures proficient & well-trained security officers who have experience in specific tactics such as risk management, first aid, and crowd control.
+With an influx of major event tragedies over the past few years, like the Boston Marathon Bombing and the Manchester Arena Suicide Bombing, it is critical that event managers & planners secure proficient & well-trained security officers who have experience in specific tactics such as risk management, first aid, and crowd control.

 Event security officers must be able to maintain and manage large crowds, an already challenging task that is exacerbated when alcohol is served on-site.
 An experienced security team must be able to handle situations discreetly and quickly so the rest of the attendees continue to enjoy the event.

 But that's just the beginning.
 In this article, we will discuss 4 key factors that are essential for running a successful special event security & safety plan.